vis-kid/octopress_drafts_previewer/source/_posts/2015-07-10-bourbon-mixins-02.md

   }
 }
 ```

 Instead of creating an "empty" tag in your markup right before the closing tag of the container element and apply a clearfix there, this mixin uses the **&:after** pseudo element and places an **empty string** at the very end of the container and clears the float.
 That way it mimics content after the logo and tricks the browser to expand the grey container to surround other elements inside.

 ### Critique

 I wonder if it would make more sense to use a **Sass placeholder selector** for the clearfix and use an **@extend** instead on an **@include**.
-I think one could argue that such an approach would be more leightweight and makes sense if you'd have lots of elements with clearfixes — of course this would mean an inconsistency in the Bourbon API though ...
+I think one could argue that such an approach would be more leightweight and makes sense if you’d have lots of elements with clearfixes — of course this would mean an inconsistency in the Bourbon API though ...

 ##